Kokura: Edo period

 "Seishin Chokudō" (earnest heart, straight way) monument dedicated to Miyamoto Musashi at the foot of Kokura castle on the spot where Musashi is said to have lived.

-The Ogasawara and Hosokawa clans were daimyō at Kokura Castle during the Edo period (1603–1868).
+The Hosokawa and Ogasawara clans were daimyō at Kokura Castle during the Edo period (1603–1868).
+Tadaoki Hosokawa hoped to create a town in Kokura that resembled Kyoto, including its grid-like layout.

 Miyamoto Musashi, samurai swordsman, author of The Book of Five Rings and founder of the Hyoho Niten Ichi-ryū, famous for its use of two swords, lived in the Kokura castle under the patronage of the Ogasawara and Hosokawa clans briefly during 1634.

 Meiji period

 After the end of the Tokugawa Shogunate, Kokura was the seat of government for Kokura Prefecture.
 When the municipal system of cities, towns and villages was introduced, Kokura Town was one of 25 towns in the prefecture, which later merged with Fukuoka Prefecture.
 Kokura was elevated to city status as "Kokura City" (小倉市, Kokura-shi) in 1900.

 World War II

 Kokura was the primary target for the "Fat Man" atomic bomb on August 9, 1945, but on the morning of the raid, the city was obscured by morning fog.
 Kokura had also been mistaken for the neighboring city of Yahata the day before by the reconnaissance missions.
 Since the mission commander Major Charles Sweeney had orders to drop the bomb visually and not by radar, he diverted to the secondary target, Nagasaki.
 The planes, however, did fly over Kokura and were extremely close to executing the mission drop.